 The short answer

 AI recommends your competitor because their business is easier for a machine to understand and trust, not because their work is better.
-The competitor being named usually has a crawlable website, structured data that spells out their services and service area, a complete Google Business Profile, recent reviews, and a consistent presence across the sites the AI reads.
+The competitor being named usually has a crawlable website, a complete Google Business Profile, a real body of specific reviews, and a consistent presence across the sites the AI reads.
 When an assistant can describe one company confidently and yours only vaguely, it names the one it is sure about.
 This is fixable, and the fix is mechanical, not magic.

 Find out who AI is naming in your market and why.
 The AI Visibility Audit pulls the exact prompts your customers ask, shows which competitors get cited, and maps the gap between you and them.